 General Audition Information

-All JMU undergraduate vocal area personnel who are registered for voice lessons in the Fall 2023 semester are required to audition, regardless of prior or projected ensemble participation.
+All JMU Undergraduate Vocal Area personnel who are registered for voice lessons in the fall 2025 semester are required to audition, regardless of prior or projected ensemble participation (including opera roles and castings).

 Please fill out the Student Information Form and bring to your audition.